 It's for new parents who are getting excited about or already navigating their baby's first year here in the Boston area.
 I interview local experts in all things baby every other Wednesday, and then those interviews are saved in the group archive so you can watch them anytime.
 Topics the experts are covering in their interviews with me will include: "Dressing your Baby in Boston Weather", "Do I want a Doula?
 A Midwife?", "Postpartum: The Emotional Side", "Year One With Twins", "Sensory Play Ideas for Babies"... and so much more.

-Hope to see you in there!
+Hope to see you soon!
 I can’t wait to meet you.